Hey, when I was a kid nobody could even conceive of anything like Christmas tree allergy.

 With Thanksgiving behind us, many families don outdoor gear, and armed with heavy implements, march bravely into the cold mountain woods, for a tree-cutting adventure.
 Children and dogs love choosing and chopping the perfect tree, even if it actually stands in their neighbor's back yard, or suburban fringe cut-your-own-tree Christmas tree farm.
-Despite some national forest permit cutting, almost every tree comes from a farm.
+Because, despite some National forest permit cutting, almost every tree comes from a farm.
 Or maybe just a Christmas tree store set up in the forecourt of an abandoned gas station.
 "It wouldn't be Christmas Without a Tree"

 So those who find themselves allergic to Christmas trees are up against an institution, and an industry to defend it.